Ronaldo and Pirlo facing uncertain futures after Juventus' shock Champions League exit to Porto | Goal.com

 In the grand scheme of things, Ronaldo's poor performance is a mere footnote in Juve's tale of Champions League woe, which stretches all the way back to 1996.

 They've lost five finals in the interim.
-Now they've been eliminated in the last 16 for the second consecutive season.
-The year before that, they were dumped out in the quarters by Ajax.
+Now, they've been eliminated in the last 16 for the second consecutive season.
+In 2018-19, they were dumped out in the quarters by Ajax.

 It wasn't meant to be like this.
 Not with Ronaldo.
 He's Mr. Champions League.
 With him on board, a team that reached two finals in three seasons between 2015 and 2017 looked poised to take that agonising final step.
 Instead, they're further away from the trophy than when he arrived.

-Despite losing the first leg 2-1, Juve had tried valiantly beforehand to avoid even thinking about again suffering such an early exit.
+Despite losing the first leg 2-1, Juve had tried valiantly to avoid even thinking about another early exit.

 "It's our duty to go through to the next round," Juve director and former midfielder Pavel Nedved had told Sky Sport Italia beforehand.
 Instead, Juve are out of Europe and, this time around, they won't even have the consolation prize of the Serie A title.